 The unified call to action from U.S. intelligence agencies highlights the danger to our democracy should an adversary be able to alter votes.
-Michael Daly, chief technology officer for cybersecurity and special missions, explains that cybersecurity is critical to national security.
+Cybersecurity is critical to national security, according to Daly.

 “Nothing is immune from the cyber threat.
 Not our airports, power plants, banks or hospitals.
-Not even our voting systems, the very basis of our democracy," Daly said.
+Not even our voting systems, the very basis of our democracy," he said.